 CAR can assist students in identifying the most efficient routes around campus.
 Students needing personal assistance (i.e. pushed in a wheelchair) will need to make their own arrangements.
 In some situations, distance learning may be a good option.

 Most likely, no. Students generally work with class peers who volunteer as notetakers.

-Please contact the Center for Accessible Resource office immediately if you have concerns about your accommodations.
+Please contact the Center for Accessible Resources from CAR's Contact page immediately if you have concerns about your accommodations.

 Establish communication with your instructor at the beginning of the term.

 If you are not able to contact them, speak directly to your instructor at the beginning or end of class or during an office hour to ask for suggestions.
 If this is an online class, speak with someone in the appropriate department for further suggestions.